mattyu123/mattyu123/README.md

 # 👋 Hello World, my name is Matt!

 I am a business kid turned programmer after discovering my passion for code!
-Currently working in the crypto space as an Operations Associate at Wealthsimple.
+Currently working in the crypto space as a Product Operations Associate at Wealthsimple.

 ### 👷 Checkout What I'm Working On
 - [Apps Scripts Automation Project](https://github.com/mattyu123/settlement_automation) - An automation project at work that looks to remove the manual processing work that goes into our daily crypto settlement process